SimeonIloski/NajdiParking/README.md

 # NajdiParking
 Android application made for school project.
-An aplication for city parking in skopje which gives you the list of parking, sorted by free spaces, location(closest to you), help you pay parking (make it easier)
+An aplication for city parking in skopje which gives you the list of parking, sorted by free spaces, location(closest to you), help you pay parking.